intel/kubernetes-power-manager/README.md

 [AppQos](https://github.com/intel/intel-cmt-cat/appqos) is containerized application deployed by the power operator in a DaemonSet.
 AppQos is responsible for node level configuration of SST capabilities, as delegated to by the power operator via the AppQoS HTTP REST interface.

 ### Node Agent
 The node agent is also a containerized application deployed by the power operator in a DaemonSet.
 The primary function of the node agent is to communicate with the node's Kubelet PodResources endpoint to discover the exact CPUs that are allocated per container.
+The node agent watches for Pods that are created in your cluster and examines them to determine which Power Profile they have requested and then sets off the chain of events that tunes the frequencies of the cores designated to the Pod.

 ### Power Operator
 The power operator is the main component of this project and is responsible for: